 OFFICE OF THE MEDICAL EXAMINER

-The Erie County Medical Examiner’s Office is a 24 hour operation with regular office hours from 7am to 3pm.
-Toxicology laboratory hours are from between 8:30am to 4:30pm.
-Intern schedule will be discussed and established on a case by case basis.
+The Erie County Medical Examiner’s Office is a 24 hour operation but Investigative internships will take place between 7am and 4pm.
+Interns must be able to arrive no later than 7:30 am on the days they are available.
+Toxicology laboratory hours are Monday-Friday between 8:30am to 4:30pm.
+Intern schedules will be discussed and established taking into account the Intern’s class schedule and availability.

 Due to the amount of time invested in training interns, we require that all interns complete a minimum of 120 hours at the Medical Examiner’s Office regardless of the internship requirements of your school.

 College students 18 years or older who are studying a related subject matter and will receive college credit for the internship are eligible to apply.
 Preference is given to students who are required to complete an internship for their degree and to those students who are nearing their anticipated graduation date.
 Applications must be submitted according to the following deadlines:

 Spring Semester (late Jan-late May): October 1st – applicants will be notified on or around October 21st

 Summer Break (early June-late August): March 1st – applicants will be notified on or around March 21st

 Fall Semester (early September mid December): May 1st – applicants will be notified on or around May 21st

 Winter Break (mid Dec-mid January): September 21st – applicants will be notified on or around October 1st